Letter to A Survivor of A Recent Trauma

 The meaning we are making

 "Meaning making" is when we draw conclusions from experiences.
 Usually this happens unconsciously.
 For example, we might “decide” that “everything is terrible”, that “nobody” can be trusted, or "I'm not loveable".
 This is something to watch for.
-You don’t want to make a meaning out of this event that is actually not true, yet creates limiting consequences for your life.
+You don’t want to make a meaning out of this event that is actually not true, yet creates painful and limiting consequences for your life.
 You want to find a truthful meaning.
 It could be, for example, “some things are truly terrible”, with the implication and understanding that not all things are this way.
 This meaning might be true for you, give your body more breath, and fosters integration.
 Watch for absolutes and words like "people", "everyone", "always", "never".
 They are not true.

-Something else that can happen on the cognitive level are things like shame, self blame, and “should have’s”.
+Something else that can happen on the cognitive level are shame, self blame, and “should have’s”.
 They are different from healthy regret that we might feel in particular circumstances.
 If they happen to you, please see them, and see them with kindness.
 Don’t buy into them.
 One always does the best one can in overwhelming moments!

 The hallmark of trauma work is what the French psychologist Pierre Janet called “integration”.
 The event needs to be metabolized and integrated on all these three levels: body, emotions, and cognition.